 Dimensions (cm) | 100 x 81 |

-Where It Is Housed | National Gallery of Art, Washington, DC |
+Where It Is Housed | National Gallery of Art, Washington D.C., United States |

 Making its debut in 1876 in the second saga of Impressionist exhibitions, Woman with a Parasol – Madame Monet and Her Son is a brilliant display of Monet’s ability to transfer his new style onto his subjects.
 It is reported that the painting was executed in one session for seven hours straight.

 As if an angel, Monet painted Camille standing at the top of a hill with the rays of sunshine casting a spectacular white light behind her.
-Monet’s skill in experimenting with light and shadow can be seen from the light being blocked by Camille’s parasol to the shadowy field covered by Camille’s silhouette.
+Monet’s skill in experimenting with light and shadow can be seen from the light being blocked by Camille’s parasol to the shadowy field covered by her silhouette.

-The direction of Monet’s short brush strokes also indicates a slight breeze and perhaps the way that the clouds moved in the background as he witnessed this casual scene.
+The direction of Monet’s short brush strokes also indicates a slight breeze and perhaps the way that the clouds moved in the background, as he witnessed this casual scene.

 Le Bateau-Atelier (1876)